Into the EFThedron and UV constraints from IR consistency: Positive geometry of moment curves

 \subsection{Symmetry planes}

 An important ingredient in the geometry will be the symmetry planes, which reflect some symmetry associated to the ordering of external particles in the 4 point amplitude.
 The symmetry plane can generically be described by any linear function in $a_{k,q}$, $f(a_{k,q})=0$.
 From the UV point of view, the null constraints act by imposing non-trivial conditions on the spectrum.
-This reduces the allowed space of couplings, since now in couplings given by $a_{k,q}=\sum p_i x_i^k y_i^q$, $p_i$, $x_i$ and $y_i$ are further restricted.
+This reduces the allowed space of couplings, since now in couplings given by $a_{k,q}=\sum p_i x_i^k y_i^q$, $p_i$, $x_i$, and $y_i$ are further restricted.
 From the geometry point of view, the symmetries reduce the allowed space by simply picking slices of the EFThedron.
 For now we will only use the purely geometric aspect of the null conditions, and return to the UV perspective in Section \ref{UV}.

 In general, a symmetry plane can combine couplings at both different $k$ and $q$.
 This is the case of the monodromy plane, which was considered in~\cite{Huang:2020nqy}.
 In our present discussion we will only consider cyclic and permutation invariance, so it will turn out each symmetry plane only acts at equal $k$, relating couplings at different $q$.
 While a plane acts in one particular $k$ level, it also induces non trivial effect to both higher and lower $k$ couplings.
-For instance, let us illustrate a simple example , that will also be relevant to the $su$-EFThedron.
-We have the condition, originating from permutation invariance \eq a_{4,2}=8a_{4,1} \eqe The polytope boundaries at $k=4$ are $\langle \vec{a}_4,J_i^2,J_{i+1}^2\rangle\ge 0$, $J^2=\ell(\ell+1)$, where for $su$ $\ell\in\{0,2,4,6,\ldots\}$.
-The first few are \eq -6 a_{4,1} + a_{4,2}\ge 0,\quad 120 a_{4,0} - 26 a_{4,1} + a_{4,2}\ge 0,\quad 840 a_{4,0} - 62 a_{4,1} + a_{4,2}\ge 0 \eqe We obtain the intersection in Figure \ref{2dplot},
+For instance, let us illustrate a simple example, that will also be relevant to the $su$-EFThedron.
+We will explain this in more detail in the following section, but for now we just claim that permutation invariance, at order $k=4$, implies the couplings must be linearly related (briefly, this is due to the fact that there is just one permutation invariant kinematic object at $k=4$, namely $(s^2+t^2+u^2)^2$).
+In particular, we have \eq a_{4,2}=8a_{4,1} \eqe The polytope boundaries at $k=4$ are $\langle \vec{a}_4,J_i^2,J_{i+1}^2\rangle\ge 0$, $J^2=\ell(\ell+1)$, where for $su$ $\ell\in\{0,2,4,6,\ldots\}$.
+The first few are \eq -6 a_{4,1} + a_{4,2}\ge 0,\quad 120 a_{4,0} - 26 a_{4,1} + a_{4,2}\ge 0,\quad 840 a_{4,0} - 62 a_{4,1} + a_{4,2}\ge 0 \eqe We obtain the intersection in Figure \ref{2dplot}.

 It is clear the symmetry plane intersects only one of the polytope walls, namely the one defined by vertices $J^2_i=6$, $J^2_{i+1}=20$.
 This can be directly explained by looking at the dispersive form of the null constraint in eq.(\ref{nullctr}) \eq n_4=\sum p_i \frac{1}{m_i^{10}} J_i^2\left(J_i^2-8\right) \eqe We observe the summand has a root at $J^2=8$, so the relevant polytope wall is the one with vertices on either side of this root, namely $J^2_i=6$, $J^2_{i+1}=20$ in our $su$ case when there is no $J_i^2=12$.